nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Argument Formats

 - **Module Code**\
-  Module codes should begin with uppercase alphabet characters, followed by numeric characters, optionally followed by more uppercase alphabet characters.
+  Module codes should begin with uppercase alphabet characters, followed by numeric characters, optionally followed by more uppercase alphabet characters.\
+  e.g. CS2040S

 - **Module Name**\
-  Module names should only contain alphanumeric characters and spaces, and it can be blank.
+  Module names should only contain alphanumeric characters and spaces, and it can be blank.\
+  e.g. Data Structures and Algorithms

 - **Lecture Name**\
-  Lecture names should only contain alphanumeric characters and spaces, and it should not be blank.
+  Lecture names should only contain alphanumeric characters and spaces, and it should not be blank.\
+  e.g. Week 1

 - **Video Name**\
-  Video names should only contain alphanumeric characters and spaces, and it should not be blank.
+  Video names should only contain alphanumeric characters and spaces, and it should not be blank.\
+  e.g. Video 1

 - **Tag**\
-  Tags should only contain alphanumeric characters, and it should not be blank.
+  Tags should only contain alphanumeric characters, and it should not be blank.\
+  e.g. 4MCs

 - **Timestamp**\
-  Timestamp should be of the format `HH:mm:ss` where `HH` is the number of hours, `mm` is the number of minutes, and `ss` is number of seconds, each integer being exactly 2 digits long.
+  Timestamp should be of the format `HH:mm:ss` where `HH` is the number of hours, `mm` is the number of minutes, and `ss` is number of seconds, each integer being exactly 2 digits long.\
+  e.g. 01:20:03

 ---